Donating collections

 With such incredible hits on potential value, I wonder why prospective donors would not contact professional dealers for their offers?
 Dealers will not necessarily want every collection, but it is certainly worth asking.

 The IRS requires that a recent appraisal accompany filings for tax deductions for donations above a certain amount.
 IRS Publication 561 sets clear rules on the definitions of “current values” of donations and taxpayers must pay for appraisals.
 Appraisals become a significant issue once donations cross the $5,000 threshold.
 It is crucial to seek expert tax advice.
 If appraisals are needed, those appraisals must include supporting valuations.
 Collectors need to know that It does not matter what they paid for collectibles, nor does it matter when they acquired them.
 Current appraised values are all that matter.
 I recommend – in the strongest terms possible – that collectors who are considering donating collections of significant value consult competent tax professionals for advice.
-(I am talking about "enrolled agents", NOT ordinary tax preparers.)
+(I am talking about "enrolled agents," NOT ordinary tax preparers.)

 Yes, yes, I know that collectors might find someone who would appraise donations at double ordinary value and therefore double their tax benefits.
 The question is not whether higher appraisals are possible.
 It is how far bending the rules goes before it qualifies as tax fraud.
-Given how long the IRS can prosecute tax fraud, not to mentions the penalties incurred, only donors can decide whether pushing the envelope is worth the risk.
+Given how long the IRS has to prosecute tax fraud, not to mentions the penalties incurred, only donors can decide whether pushing the envelope is worth the risk.
 After all, the IRS knows how to check for values, too.

 Negative benefit to the hobby